Xenonsmurf/FFxi-Navmesh-Builder/README.md

 Here you can dump the zone collision data to obj files,

-## 1. Click Load Zones.
+1. Click Load Zones.
-this zone dat list is provided by Devi Ltti (Thanks Devi).
-* Select ZoneList.xml.
-This will add all the Zones to the ListBox.
+This will read the English ZoneList.dat and populate the DataGridView with the zones found in the .dat.

-# Please Note: You may need to edit ZoneList.xml if your installation of Final Fantasy XI is not C:/Program Files (x86)/PlayOnline/SquareEnix/FINAL FANTASY XI/.

 2. Select the zone you want to build the collision OBJ file for.

-2.1.
-Click to Build Selected Zone OBJ file.

-3. Click this if you want to Build "All" collision OBJ file for current List.
-# Please Note:
-Some Zones (Airships) take a while to dump the obj files.
+3. Click "Build a obj file for selected Zone." this will build an obj file using collision data from the main zone.dat plus any submodels that are loaded.

+4 Click "Build obj files for all zones." this will build all obj for all zones using collision data from the main zone.dat plus any submodels that are loaded.

 #### NavMesh Tab
 here you can build navmeshes using FFXINAV.dll

 1. These settings are the "Default settings Topaz NavMeshes are made with.
 Changes to these settings will affect performance on the server.

-2. Click this to set up the DLL's Settings you must do this first before you start dumping meshes.
+2. Click "Apply NavMesh Settings" this is a must, ffxinav.dll needs these settings to be able to build navmeshes.

-3. Click this to Select a OBJ file to build a NavMesh for.
+3. Click "Select obj file to build a NavMesh for." this will build a navmesh for the selected obj.

-4. Click this to start orstop building NavMeshes for all OBJ files in the Map Collision obj files folder.
+4. Click "Build NavMeshes for all obj files." this will build navmeshes for all obj files.

 # Pleae Note:
 When you click stop it will finish the Current NavMesh build.

 #### FAQ